tidalcycles/tidal-doc/docs/getting-started/windows_install.md

 ```bash
 choco install tidalcycles
 ```
-**Note:** The full install will take 30 - 60 minutes.
+**Note:** The full install will take time (30+ minutes).
 It is best to let it run to the end, but if it exits without completion or if you need to abort - you can try running this command again.
 Choco will skip over any package dependencies that are already complete.

 After the powershell script is finished, you should review the choco install logs for any errors.
 `C:\ProgramData\chocolatey\logs\chocolatey.log`